avinashselvam/airdrop-as-a-service/README.md

 Solution for the superteamDAO bounty by Solrazr https://superteam.fun/500-bounties/airdrop-as-a-service-dev-bounty

-Fixed. ~~A small bug is causing big transactions fail.
-Fixing it rn~~

 ## How to test

 #### Mint a token

 1. Install `solana cli` and `spl-token cli`
-2. Set solana config to devnet
+2. Set solana config to devnet using `solana config set --devnet`
-3. Generate a user using `solana keygen` command
+3. Generate a user using `solana keygen` command.
+This sets the default user for the cli
-4. Mint and supply a token using `spl-token` as mentioned here
+4. Mint and supply a token using `spl-token` as mentioned here https://spl.solana.com/token

 #### Import this user into Phantom wallet

-1. `cat /Users/avinash/.config/solana/id.json`
+1. Use this command `cat /Users/avinash/.config/solana/id.json` to print out the private key
 2. Encode the array to a string using base 58
 3. Open Phantom -> Add/Connect Wallet -> Import Private Key -> Paste the string